ThePhD/ThePhD.github.io/_posts/2023-10-19-implementing-#embed.markdown

 If you could get away with generating tokens directly rather than source code, that would save you a bit of time performing what most compilers call "tokenization" of source code.
 But, because I did not feel like dealing with Clang's source location-based assumptions, I simply generated a source file and had clang process that instead.
 This results in a fraction of lost time (not too significant, really, but still some work always takes longer than simply not doing the work at all).
 A more optimized version of this would sidestep these problems deftly and avoid having to re-tokenize raw generated source code back into a sequence of `{integer literal} {comma} {integer literal} …` tokens.

 Nevertheless, solving this issue meant that we could dump out a fully preprocessed file when given the `-E` option.
-This meant that specific C and C++ tools that just preprocessed source files and did not retain include flag or embed dir information could reliably parse/process these all-bits-included files that just had the integer list expansion baked right in.
+This meant that specific C and C++ tools that just preprocessed source files and did not retain include flag or embed directory information could reliably parse/process these all-bits-included files that just had the integer list expansion baked right in.
 This served as the baseline support for `#embed`.
 There was just one more thing to do to round out Level 0 support…